Suspect in National Guard attack struggled with 'dark isolation' as community raised concerns

-The Afghan man accused of gunning down two National Guard members blocks from the White House last week had been unraveling for years, unable to hold a job and flipping between long, lightless stretches of isolation and taking sudden weeks-long cross-country drives.
-His behavior deteriorated so sharply that a community advocate reached out to a refugee organization for help, fearing he was becoming suicidal.
+The Afghan man accused of shooting two National Guard members blocks from the White House had been unraveling for years, unable to hold a job and flipping between long, lightless stretches of isolation and taking sudden weekslong cross-country drives.
+Rahmanullah Lakanwal's behavior deteriorated so sharply that a community advocate reached out to a refugee organization for help, fearing he was becoming suicidal.

-Emails obtained by The Associated Press reveal mounting warnings about the suspect, Rahmanullah Lakanwal, an asylum seeker whose erratic conduct raised alarms long before the attack that jolted the nation's capital on the eve of Thanksgiving.
+Emails obtained by The Associated Press reveal mounting warnings about the asylum-seeker whose erratic conduct raised alarms long before the attack that jolted the nation's capital on Wednesday, the eve of Thanksgiving.
 The previously unreported concerns offer the clearest picture yet of how he was struggling in his new life in the United States.

-West Virginia National Guard Specialist Sarah Beckstrom, 20, and Staff Sgt.
-Andrew Wolfe, 24, were critically wounded in what officials described as an ambush attack on Wednesday afternoon, and Beckstrom died from her injuries the next day.
-Investigators are still working to establish a motive for the attack.
+West Virginia National Guard Specialist Sarah Beckstrom, 20, was killed in the shooting, and Staff Sgt.
+Andrew Wolfe, 24, was critically wounded.
+Investigators are working to establish a motive for the attack.

 Lakanwal, 29, has been charged with first-degree murder.

 In Afghanistan, Lakanwal worked in a special Afghan Army unit known as a Zero Unit.
 The units were backed by the CIA.
-He entered the U.S. in 2021 through Operation Allies Welcome, a program that evacuated and resettled tens of thousands of Afghans after the U.S. withdrawal from the country, many of whom had worked alongside U.S. troops and diplomats.
+He entered the United States in 2021 through Operation Allies Welcome, a program that evacuated and resettled tens of thousands of Afghans after the American withdrawal.
+Many had worked alongside U.S. troops and diplomats.

 "Rahmanullah has not been functional as a person, father and provider since March of last year, 03/2023.
 He quit his job that month, and his behavior has changed greatly,” the person wrote in a January 2024 email.